XiaoA/react-meal-planner/README.md

 - Add/remove ingredients
 - Send the ingredient list to a shopping list, Instacart, or recipe API
 - Allow users to take photos

+To view the app in action, go to: [https://aeb-meal-planner.herokuapp.com/](https://aeb-meal-planner.herokuapp.com/).